 - And of course read the book Rise & Resist

 Do you want to know more or do you have questions for Rachel?
 Or maybe Clare Press?
 Feel free to do that in the comments below.
-Do you see mistakes?
+Did you like this?
+Perhaps you will like our previous article ‘Fashion Fix Above Everything?
+Tips for a sustainable lifestyle‘ Do you see mistakes?
 Let us know!
 Do you want to stay informed?
-Sign up for our Newsletter or follow us via Facebook and Instagram.
+Sign up for our Newsletter or social via Facebook and Instagram.